konstvr/Radiomics-Clinical4CTO/README.md

 # Improving the accuracy of AI models by combining Clinical and Radiomics data

 ## About The Model
+The concept was tested on predicting the success of wire crossing in patients with Chronic Total Occlusion (CTO).
 This repository contains the trained XGBoost model as well as a python notebook with the code that was used for training.
 The included model is the one with the best performance and has been trained on both Radiomics and Clinical data.

 ## Disclaimer
 >[!CAUTION]